HtH-HacktheHood/Tech-Foundations/README.md

 ---------- | ------------- | --------
 Content from cell 1 | Content from cell 2  | Content from cell 3

+## Evaluation

+To graduate from this program you must meet the following requirements:
+*
+*
+*

 Things to include during curriculum development:
 1. CourseKata intro about Understanding
 2. What is the tech industry?
 Discussing the different types of roles in more detail